not-ivy/new-website/readme.txt

 the content of this website is licensed under CC-0

-missing.css is licensed under BSD-2-Clause license
+missing.css is used for the styling, which is licensed under the BSD-2-Clause license